wp-plugins/wp-blackcheck/readme.txt

 * English
 * German

+If you want to see this plugin in your language, feel free to contact me.

 == Installation ==
 1. Upload the contents of the wp-blackcheck directory into your Wordpress plugin directory or use the plugin installer.
 2. Activate the Plugin